artyar-tui/mandala-drawer/README.md

 3. Open driver.ino with the Arduino IDE and upload it to the board.

 ## Keypad buttons functions:
-1. Draw rhombus
+1. Square
-2. Move up
+2. Rhombus
-3. Draw square
-3. Move left
+3. Circle
-5. Center
+4. Center position
-6. Move right
-7. Draw circle
-8. Move down
-9. Draw circle counterclockwise